Eric DeCosta: Baltimore Ravens

-DeCosta's first off-season (2019) as general manager was defined by a series of moves that were controversial at the outset DeCosta's first move was trading QB Joe Flacco to the Denver Broncos for a 4th round draft pick in the 2019 NFL Draft (later used to select RB Justice Hill).
-The Ravens reached a long-term contracts with Nick Boyle, from Delaware, regarded as being one of the better blocking tight ends in the league, and Tavon Young, a CB who played at Temple and was a fourth-round pick in 2017.
+DeCosta's first offseason (2019) as general manager was defined by a series of moves that were controversial at the outset DeCosta's first move was trading QB Joe Flacco to the Denver Broncos for a 4th round draft pick in the 2019 NFL Draft (later used to select RB Justice Hill).
+The Ravens reached a long-term contracts with Nick Boyle, from Delaware, regarded as being one of the better blocking tight ends in the league, and Tavon Young, a CB who played at Temple and was a fourth round pick in 2017.
 At the start of the new league year, DeCosta allowed four starters from the 2018 Ravens defense to test the free-agency market, Pro Bowl linebacker C.J.
 Mosley, outside linebacker Za'Darius Smith, Pro Bowl outside linebacker Terrell Suggs, and Pro Bowl safety Eric Weddle.
 All four players subsequently reached lucrative deals with other teams, creating major voids on the Ravens roster.

 In response, the Ravens and DeCosta surprised the NFL and reached a four-year agreement with All-Pro safety Earl Thomas and a three-year contract with running back Mark Ingram.
 They also extended Pro Bowl kicker Justin Tucker and selected WR Marquise Brown, OLB Jaylon Ferguson, WR Miles Boykin, RB Justice Hill, and OG Ben Powers among others in the 2019 NFL Selection Draft.

-DeCosta made three training-camp trades with other teams that fortified the roster and accumulated additional draft picks for the 2020 Draft.
-The Ravens traded OG Alex Lewis to the NY Jets for a 7th round draft pick (later used to select safety Geno Stone out of Iowa).
+DeCosta made three training camp trades with other teams that fortified the roster and accumulated additional draft picks for the 2020 Draft.
+The Ravens traded G Alex Lewis to the NY Jets for a 7th round draft pick (later used to select safety Geno Stone out of Iowa).
 Also, the Ravens got a 5th round pick from the Minnesota Vikings for Kaare Vedvik, an undrafted punter/kicker who was not going to make the 53-man roster due to Justin Tucker and Sam Koch.
 Vedvik was cut by the Vikings prior to week 1 of the regular season.
-Lastly, the Ravens traded OG/OT Jermaine Eluemunor and a 6th round pick to the New England Patriots for their 4th round pick (later used to select LB Malik Harrison from Ohio State in the 2020 NFL Draft).
+Lastly, the Ravens traded OT Jermaine Eluemunor and a 6th round pick to the New England Patriots for their 4th round pick (later used to select ILB Malik Harrison from Ohio State in the 2020 NFL Draft).

 The Ravens started the season 2-2 before winning their remaining twelve regular season games and finishing with the best record in the NFL (14-2) in the 2019 season.
 Along the way, just before the trade deadline, DeCosta made a season-changing trade by dealing a 5th round pick and LB Kenny Young to the Los Angeles Rams for CB Marcus Peters, a move that seemingly fortified the Ravens defense.
 DeCosta also reached extensions with Pro Bowl fullback Patrick Ricard and veteran wide receiver Willie Snead during the 2019 season.